SoftCircuits/HtmlMonkey/README.md

 ## Overview

 HtmlMonkey is a lightweight HTML/XML parser written in C#.
-It allows you to parse HTML or XML into a hierarchy of document node objects, which can then be traversed, or queried using jQuery-like selectors.
-The node objects can be modified or even built from scratch using code.
-Finally, you can use the classes to generate HTML or XML strings from the data.
+It parses HTML or XML into a hierarchy of node objects, which can then be traversed.
+It also supports searching those nodes using jQuery-like selectors.
+The library can also be used to create and modify the nodes.
+And it can generate new HTML or XML from the current nodes.

-The code also include a WinForms application to display the parsed data nodes.
-This was mostly done for testing the parser, but offers some functionality that may be useful for inspecting the original markup.

 ## Getting Started